 Several graph problems appear to be much easier in practice than predicted by worst case analysis.
 Two such problems are pre-computation for shortest path queries and diameter computation that appear to have efficient practical solutions in various real-world networks such as road networks.
 Besides the algorithmic ideas involved, we will try to understand what graph properties enable such tractability.

 The goal of a hub-based distance labeling scheme for a network $G = (V,E)$ is to assign a small subset $S(u) \subseteq V$ to each node $u \in V$, in such a way that for any pair of nodes $u, v$, the intersection of hub sets $S(u) \cap S(v)$ contains a node on the shortest $uv$-path.
-The existence of small hub sets, and consequently efficient shortest path processing algorithms, for road networks is an empirical observation.
-We will see theoretical explanations for this phenomenon based on the structure of shortest-path spanning trees.

 Introduce notions of certificates allowing to bound eccentricities in a graph, we will revisit radius (minimum eccentricity) and diameter (maximum eccentricity) computation and explain the efficiency of practical radius and diameter algorithms by the existence of small certificates for radius and diameter plus few additional properties